Content Marketing Statistics You Need to Know in 2020

 Large organizations may have a content marketing budget that includes funding for full-time staff.
 However, that isn’t the reality for most small- and mid-sized businesses.
 In fact, 47 percent of small business owners handle marketing themselves.
 The majority of these business owners outsource at least one marketing task.
 Because machine-generated content has significant drawbacks, content outsourcing can account for a significant portion of an organization’s content marketing budget.

 According to research conducted by the Content Marketing Institute in 2019, nearly 50 percent of businesses expect increased spending on their content marketing and content creation initiatives in 2020.
-A growing demand for high-quality content on the part of consumers means that this trend is likely to continue over the coming years.
+A growing demand for high-quality content writers on the part of consumers means that this trend is likely to continue over the coming years.
 Once the content is in hand, organizations spend an average of 27 percent of their marketing budgets on paid distribution.

 Content Planning Is Crucial for Success